 As you review performance and plan for improvements, the question of resources will inevitably come up.
 It’s wise to anticipate these needs during the planning phase.
 When you identify a potential action item, think about what it will take to get it done.
 Will it require a budget allocation, additional staff hours, new software, or specialized training?
 Discussing resource needs upfront makes your action plans more realistic and achievable.
 It prevents the common problem of assigning tasks without providing the support needed to complete them.
 Integrating resource planning into your review process ensures that your commitment to quality is backed by tangible support from the organization.

-Create an Effective Agenda
+How to Create an Effective Agenda

 A productive management review meeting doesn’t happen by accident; it’s the result of a well-crafted agenda.
 Think of your agenda as the blueprint for your meeting.
 It guides the conversation, keeps everyone focused, and ensures you cover all the necessary ground to meet both your internal goals and regulatory obligations.
 Without a clear plan, meetings can easily get sidetracked, important topics can be missed, and you might walk away without clear action items.
 A strong agenda transforms your review from a simple discussion into a powerful tool for continuous improvement.